CyrilleB79/winMag/readme.md

 ## Change log

+### Version 4.4

+* The add-on is now compatible with NVDA 2026.1.
+* The add-on is no longer compatible with NVDA 2019.2.1: it is now only compatible with NVDA 2019.3 and beyond.
+  The last compatible versions with NVDA 2019.2.1 is the [4.3][10].

 ### Version 4.3

 * Support the new magnifier command to toggle between the set magnification level and 1x magnification.